TakeLab/podium/docs/source/walkthrough.rst

 There are a couple of things we need to unpack here.
 Firstly, our textual input data and class labels were converted to indices.
 This happened without our intervention -- built-in datasets have a default preprocessing pipeline, which handles text tokenization and numericalization.
-Secondly, while iterating we obtained two `namedtuple` instances: an :class:`InputBatch` and a :class:`TargetBatch`.
+Secondly, while iterating we obtained two `Batch` instances. `Batch` is a special dictionary that also acts as a `namedtuple` by supporting tuple unpacking and attribute lookup.
 By default, Podium Iterators group input and target data Fields during iteration.
 If your dataset contains multiple input or target fields, they will also be present as attributes of the namedtuples.

 The Vocabulary
 ---------------